 Hollingworth W, Rooshenas L, Busby J, Hine CE, Badrinath P, Whiting PF, Moore THM, Owen-Smith A, Sterne JAC, Jones HE, Beynon C, Donovan JL

 Record ID 32015000523

 Authors' objectives: We aimed to explore if geographical variation in procedure rates is a marker of clinical uncertainty and might be used by local commissioners to identify procedures that are potential candidates for disinvestment.
 We also explore obstacles and solutions to local commissioners achieving disinvestment, and patient and clinician perspectives on regulating access to procedures.

-Authors' recomendations: Policy-makers could use geographical variation as a starting point to identify procedures where health technology reassessment or RCTs might be needed to inform policy.
+Authors' recommendations: Policy-makers could use geographical variation as a starting point to identify procedures where health technology reassessment or RCTs might be needed to inform policy.
 Commissioners can use benchmarking to identify procedures with high local use, possibly indicating overtreatment.
 However, coding inconsistency and limited evidence are major barriers to achieving disinvestment through benchmarking.
 Increased central support for commissioners to tackle disinvestment is needed, including tools, accurate data and relevant evidence.
 Early engagement with patients and clinicians is essential for successful local disinvestment.

 Project Status: Completed

 English language abstract: An English language summary is available

 Organisation Name: NIHR Health Services and Delivery Research programme

 Contact Address: NIHR Journals Library, National Institute for Health and Care Research, Evaluation, Trials and Studies Coordinating Centre, Alpha House, University of Southampton Science Park, Southampton SO16 7NS, UK